Healthdirect Free Australian health advice you can count on.

 How is a pulmonary embolism diagnosed?

-You will be asked to have some tests, such as:
+You will need to have some tests, which could include:

 How is pulmonary embolism treated?